-From February 2018, companies have to comply with the Notifiable Data Breaches (NDB) scheme, which makes it mandatory for businesses to report data breaches to the Government and their customers if the data breach is likely to result in serious harm.
+From February 2018, companies have to comply with the Notifiable Data Breaches (NDB) scheme, which makes it mandatory for businesses to report data breaches to the Government and their customers if the data breach is likely to result in data being misused.
 The Office of the Australian Information Commissioner's latest statistics show that since 22 February 2018, the OAIC has received 305 notifications.
 Find out more.

 Cyber security and your business

 Any company which holds information has a risk exposure.
 This can be demonstrated by the claims examples detailed:

 Background: The insured's server and client records were locked by ransomware software.
 The insured was only able to get the files released after paying a ransom of $50,000 to hackers.